-Your Trusted Source For Setting Up For A Sand Shot
+Your Trusted Source for Setting Up For a Sand Shot

 This is the Basic Sand Shot Setup Lesson.
 This lesson is designed to put your club and body in the proper positions.
 Your setup position is critical for all shots, and that certainly applies for sand play.
 Use this lesson to get setup so that you can get yourself out of the sand trap every time.

-Teaching pros often say that the sand shot is the easiest in golf.
+Teaching pros often say that the bunker shot is the easiest in golf.
 (I can hear you laughing and scoffing at that notion!)
 But, with a good setup the shot is much easier to play.
 Grab your sand wedge and let's work on building your setup for sand shots.

 - You are not allowed to touch the sand with your club until you are actually hitting your shot.
 This means you have to hover your club above the sand as you prepare to make your swing.